MagpieBridge/Tutorial1/README.md

 8. `mvn install` in the project root.

 9. A jar file will be created in the `target` directory.
-If you built the tutorial project, it is `HelloWorld-1.0-SNAPSHOT.jar`.

 10. Use this jar file as langauge server in IDEs.

 11. We show how to run this HelloWorld server in Eclipse and Visual Studio Code, configurations for other IDEs or editors can be found [here](https://github.com/MagpieBridge/CryptoLSPDemo)